Essay guidelines

 - Remember to give a brief summary of your experience; if you give too much detail away, your reader will get disinterested.

 The next step is writing the body of your essay.
-This is perhaps the most challenging aspect of the essay; it’s all too tempting to ramble and repeat yourself, both in the plan and in the actual writing.
+This is perhaps the most challenging part; it’s all too tempting to ramble and repeat yourself, both in the plan and in the actual writing.

-You should concentrate on getting your reflective essay together at the conclusion by giving a rundown of all the points made during the event and what you have gained as a result.
+You better concentrate on getting your reflective essay together at the conclusion by giving a rundown of all the points made during the event and what you have gained as a result.

 Reflective essay conclusion example

-For any essay type, editing is a crucial phase.
-You may use a variety of strategies to effectively edit your essay, including:
+For any essay type, proofreading and editing is a crucial phase.
+You may use a variety of strategies to effectively edit your essay:

 - Ask a friend to read your essay and have feedback.
 They may be able to provide some useful advice about how to improve your essay.